-Several school-provided services are provided to help support collaboration in the classroom and remote learning.
-This may include services such as Office 365 with Microsoft Teams, Zoom, Swivl, and other platforms as required by teachers and learning situations.
+Several school-provided services are provided to help support collaboration in the classroom.
+This may include services such as Microsoft 365 with Microsoft Teams, and other platforms as required by teachers and learning situations.
 Teachers may also utilize classroom management software to monitor and control SIDs during class.
 These services may be provisioned for students from K-12.